razorpro9991/AirBnB_clone/README.md

 This Airbnb clone is a showcase of various web development concepts, including but not limited to:

-- Front-end and Back-end development
+- Front-end and Back-end development.
-- User authentication and authorization
+- User authentication and authorization.
-- Database design and management
+- Database design and management.
-- API development
+- API development.
-- Responsive design for various devices
+- Responsive design for various devices.
-- Deployment and hosting
+- Deployment and hosting.

 Whether you are a student looking to understand web development or someone interested in exploring the functionalities of Airbnb, HolbertonBnB provides an excellent learning resource.